anvilistas/anvil-extras/docs/guides/components/unit_testing.rst

             """Test Method 1."""
             assert (True)

-Recommended to use this component in code like so in your 'home' form:
+It is recommended to use this component in code like so in your 'home' form:

 .. code-block:: python

+    import anvil
     from anvil_extras.UnitTestComponent import UnitTestComponent

     class HomeForm(HomeFormTemplate):